rwd-ht/sshalt/README.md

 # sshalt
 Simple Netmiko wrapper for misconfigured devices

 Meant to deal with devices that give this error.
-This error is easily fixed by regerating a host key on the offending device, but you don't always have the permissions, technical or otherwise, to do that.
+This error is easily fixed by regenerating a host key on the offending device, but you don't always have the permissions, technical or otherwise, to do that.

     Bad server host key: Invalid key length